Chen Jie (ambassador): Diplomat

 In December 1938, Chen ordered Ho Feng-Shan, the Chinese consul in Vienna, to stop issuing visas that allowed Jews to leave Germany, orders that Ho disregarded.
 Chen called Ho and ordered to stop issuing the "life visas".
 Ho protested, saying the orders of the Waichiaopu were to maintain a "liberal policy" with regard to Jewish refugees.
 Chen responded by saying: "If that is so, I will take care of the Foreign Ministry end, you just follow my orders!"
 Despite Chen's orders, Ho continued to issue the "life visas", leading for Chen to send chancellor Ding Wen to investigate a rumor that Ho was selling the visas, which would have been grounds for sacking Ho.
 Ding's investigation found no evidence that Ho was selling the visas, which he insisted that he was issuing only for altruistic reasons.
 In April 1939, Chen had a demerit entered into Ho's file, which made him ineligible for promotion within the Waichiaopu.
 In August 1939, the Japanese authorities announced that they would be imposing restrictions on Jews coming to Shanghai, but that did not stop Jews from travelling elsewhere with the Chinese visas.

 In May 1940, Chen had Ho sacked as the Chinese consul in Vienna.
 Chen appointed Ding as the new consul in Vienna with orders to reduce the number of visas issued to Jewish refugees down to the "upmost minimal".
 The Chinese historian Gao Bei wrote that Ho was actually acting in accord with the Waichiaopu's policy with regard to Jewish refugees, and it was Chen was acting contrary to instructions.
-Accordingly to an interview with Chen's daughter, the reason why he was opposed to Ho issuing the "life visas" was because the visas were for the treaty port of Shanghai, China's largest city, which the Japanese had occupied in 1937.
+According to an interview with Chen's daughter, the reason why he was opposed to Ho issuing the "life visas" was because the visas were for the treaty port of Shanghai, China's largest city, which the Japanese had occupied in 1937.
 Through the Chinese government did not control the Chinese section of Shanghai, it was known that living conditions under Japanese rule were precarious, and Chen seemed to have believed having Jewish refugees settle in the city would only add to its troubles.
 In addition, the British ambassador to Germany, Sir Nevile Henderson, was opposed to Jewish refugees going to Shanghai.
 Henderson believed that the Jewish refugees would end up in the International Settlement of Shanghai, and appears to have leaned on Chen on this matter.